ali-johnston/2024_trends-abundance-paper/README.md

 This repository contains code and data for _North American bird declines are greatest where species are most abundant_ (Johnston et al. 2025).

-## Abstract

-Efforts to address declines of North American birds have been constrained by limited availability of fine-scale information about population change.
-Using participatory science data from eBird, we estimated continental population change and relative abundance at 27 km resolution for 495 bird species from 2007-2021.
-Results reveal high and previously undetected spatial heterogeneity in trends; although 75% of species were declining, 97% of species showed separate areas of significantly increasing and decreasing populations.
-Populations tended to decline most steeply in strongholds where species were most abundant, yet they fared better where species were least abundant.
-These high-resolution trends improve our ability to understand population dynamics, prioritize recovery efforts, and guide conservation at a time when action is urgently needed.

 ## Setup

 To install all necessary packages to run the R scripts in the `code/` directory, run the following